kukicola/simplecov-review/README.md

 ### Reviewdog integration

-Since in your workflow rspec will be executed before reviewdog, make sure to disable minimum coverage check in SimpleCov since it will stop the process in case of coverage below threshold.
+Since in your workflow rspec will be executed before reviewdog, make sure to disable minimum coverage check in SimpleCov since it will stop the process in case the coverage is below threshold or configure you CI to execute it anyway (on GitHub Actions use `if: always()`).

-To keep minimum coverage checks take a look at my other library [simplecov-report-check-action](https://github.com/kukicola/simplecov-report-check-action), which makes it super easy to report coverage percentage using GitHub Checks API.

 To report uncovered lines with reviewdog, add following lines to `.reviewdog.yml`: